alifatahi/laravel-api/readme.md

 ## Laravel API

-Its Schedule Project that Created in Laravel API way
+Its Schedule Meeting Project that Created in Restful Web Services way

 - User Register
 - User Create, Update and Remove Meeting
 - Other Users Can Sign up for Meeting